MRD2001/unit13-challenge/README.md

 - The recommendPortfolio function was tested using the test cases contained in the folder Taste Cases.

-- The performance of Robo Advisor was screen-recorded using Xbox Game Bar and the video file was saved as RoboAdvisor_LEX_BOT_VIDEO file.
+- The Bot performance was recorded using MAC QuickTime Player

+- Although the icons are available with public access, but the images were broken